Dems slam new health care bill as 'meaner'

 - Sen. Schumer called the bill "nasty" and likened it to a "wolf in sheep's clothing"

-Washington (CNN)At a closed-door meeting with senators last week President Donald Trump reportedly called Obama's health care plan "mean," and now Democrats are taking the President to task for his words, calling the Senate GOP bill "meaner."
+Washington (CNN)At a closed-door meeting with senators last week President Donald Trump reportedly called the House's health care plan "mean," and now Democrats are taking the President to task for his words, calling the Senate GOP bill "meaner."

 "If that bill was mean, this one is downright diabolical" Sen. Jeff Merkley, of Oregon said in a statement.
 "It is diabolical because it absolutely eviscerates Medicaid, ripping away health care from millions of Americans with cuts that are even deeper than the House version."

-Note: Correction: President Trump was referring to the House health care bill when he described it as "mean."